SystemSpace/Compendium/compendium.rst

 Is impermanence is a big thing in LFE?
   It's one of the main parts of most of the religions.

+Does LFE have some form of zodiac?
+  Yes it does, LFErs love spiritual shit.
+They have about 49 signs if I remember correctly, don't quote me on that.

 Can humans be banned from LFE?
   Humans cannot be banned.